acrylic-origami/HHReactor/README.md

 ### HHReactor: what's in the box

 - **`BaseProducer`**: manages cloning and accounting on running clones
 - **`Producer extends BaseProducer`**: merges one or more iterators into a single output stream, ReactiveX operators, and support for [arbitrary scheduling and higher-order iterators](#constructor).
-The &#x2; of the show.
+The &#x2B50; of the show.
 - **`ConnectionIterator extends BaseProducer`**: listens on a TCP stream for HTTP requests, parses headers, and produces streams of the request bodies
 - **`Connection extends BaseProducer`**: Streams bodies from HTTP requests, and sends responses to clients

 ### ReactiveX operators

 Most of the ReactiveX operators match the canonical signatures.
-See their exact signatures in `/docs/ref`.
+The quickest way to scan the signatures is to [look at the reference documentation](#ref-doc).

 Major discrepancies: